 0.052 wire and was used successfully for years with the conventional CV equipment.

-CV weld equipment which sells for $2000 to $4000, was very successful and had
+USA, CV weld equipment like this sells for $2000 to $4000, it was very successful on axle welds and had

 hardly changed in more than four decades.

 It was evident